hidrodixtion/as3-mindtalk-oauth/README.md

 Flash Player 11/Adobe AIR 3.1 is required for native JSON parsing.
 For older version of FP/AIR you can use [as3corelib](https://github.com/mikechambers/as3corelib) by Mike Chambers

-Example (AIR) and its source is inside example folder
+Example can be download in [here](http://dl.dropbox.com/u/3448399/MindAuth%20Example.air) its source is inside example folder